 Australian peak bodies of self-regulating allied health professions wishing to join NASRHP must meet benchmark standards for regulation and accreditation of practitioners within that profession.
-NASRHP standards have been closely modelled on the Allied Health Practitioner Regulation Agency’s (AHPRA) standards.
-This facilitates national consistency in quality and support for self-regulating health professionals and satisfies national and jurisdictional regulatory requirements, including the National Code of Conduct for health care workers.
+NASRHP standards have been closely modelled on the National Boards under the Allied Health Practitioner Regulation Agency (AHPRA), HCPC (UK standards) and NZ Boards.
+This facilitates national consistency in quality and support for self-regulating health professionals.
 This provides assurance to patients they are receiving a quality service from a certified health professional.

 NASRHP does not provide individual certification for practitioners.

 You may notice some changes to Audiology Australia's Policies and Procedures as we become NASRHP-ready.
 However, most of these will be streamlining and documenting existing policies and procedures; making it easier for you to understand and meet your membership and clinical certification requirements.

 Other than this, nothing will change for you in your day-to-day practice as an Audiology Australia member, holder of a Certificate of Clinical Practice (CCP) or an Audiology Australia Accredited AudiologistTM.
 Your clinical certification will be recognised by government funding agencies as it has been in the past.